 The third grade reading level is widely recognized as a key indicator of a child’s future educational success.
 A student who can’t read on grade level by third grade is four times less likely to graduate than a child who does read proficiently in third grade.[i]
 Add poverty to the mix, and a student is 13 times less likely to graduate on time than his or her proficient, wealthier peer. [ii] According to the 2016-17 Oregon Smarter Balanced Assessment, 55 percent of Oregon third-graders did not meet state reading standards.

 Research proves that shared book reading and the availability of books in the home during a child’s first, formative years are the strongest predictors of early literacy skills.
 SMART provides both.

-The program concept is simple: pair an adult volunteer with children for two, one-on-one 30-minute reading sessions.
-Children read with two different volunteers each week for seven months, totaling up to 28 hours of individual volunteer attention.
+The program concept is simple: pair an adult volunteer with children for weekly one-on-one reading sessions.
 Volunteers model the joy of reading, while supporting the child’s efforts to read independently.

 The Delivery Models